unikent/programmes-plant/readme.md

 ## Development

+First obtain Laravel as a submodule by running `git submodule init` and `git submodule update`.

-You need to setup the application by editing all the sample files in `config/` and moving them to `config/local/` filling in as appropriate.
+Then you need to setup the application by editing all the sample files in `config/` and moving them to `config/local/` filling in as appropriate.

+Finally you need to run all the migrations in order to setup the databases.